 Porche also spend a surprising amount of money targeting women; enlisting tennis star Maria Sharapova to help them break into new markets and reach beyond their typical, male-dominated audiance (source: Sports Illustrated).

 And then there's the Royal Bank Of Canada, who spend approximately 95% of their advertising budget targeting females in Canada and the US (source: Media Radar) with ads like the one below, which mixes influencer-style native advertising with messaging designed to really ham up the brand's ability to be a force for positive change.

 The question is, why do marketers target women – and is it a sensible strategy?
 If you’re a marketing manager, a CMO or a CTO working for a B2B or B2C brand, you probably feel some pressure to jump on the bandwagon, and start pointing a significant percentage of your advertising budget at female audiences.

-> If Porche, Unilever and The Royal Bank of Canada are at it, it must be a winning strategy.
+If Porche, Unilever and The Royal Bank of Canada are at it, there must be a good reason.

-> But it’s important to look before you leap.
+But it’s important to look before you leap.
 Ask yourself why big brands are focusing on women, and take the time to understand whether it’s a good fit for your business.

 In simple terms, it’s because marketers think women are making most buying decisions.
 Research cited by Forbes suggests that women drive 70-80% of consumer purchasing decisions (source: Forbes), and more detailed research by Girl Power Marketing shows that this influence isn’t limited to the clichéd trifecta of household goods, cosmetics and clothes that modern media has taught us to associate with female shopping behaviour.
 (Source: Girlpower Marketing).In fact, marketing research shows that women are involved in buying decisions for:

 - 92% of vacations

 - 65% of new cars